brit666/hexEcho/README.md

 # hexEcho
-6-legged, 18 DOF autonomous hexapod robot capable of ultrasonic-guided obstacle avoidance, built entirely from scratch — custom CAD, electronics, and firmware.
+6-legged, 18 DOF autonomous hexapod robot capable of ultrasonic-guided obstacle avoidance, built entirely from scratch, custom CAD, electronics, and firmware.

 I will be adding the firmware files once I am done with the testing.